Let’s Take a Look at SEO Trends: How to Rank Higher in 2021

 Search Engine Optimization (SEO) is a vital part of any website owner or digital marketer’s work.
 This is unlikely to change in the new year, but that doesn’t mean you can just rely on old strategies.
 In fact, as browsing habits change, you’ll need to keep your SEO techniques up to date.

 The way people use search engines such as Google changes constantly.
-For example, over the past few years, ‘mobile-first’ has become an important mantra for improving both accessibility and page rankings.
+For example, over the past few years, “mobile-first” has become an essential mantra for improving both accessibility and page rankings.
 While nobody can tell for sure what the future holds, it is possible to get a good idea of what you should focus on for the next year.

-In this article, we’ll talk about why SEO will continue to be a critical consideration in the upcoming year.
-We’ll also discuss some of the trends that may come to dominate your SEO strategy in 2019.
+In this article, we’ll discuss why SEO will continue to be a critical consideration in the upcoming year.
+We’ll also discuss some of the trends that may come to dominate your SEO strategy in 2021.
 Let’s get started!

 The Current State of Search Engine Optimization (SEO)

 There is no shortage of ways you can improve SEO on your website.
-General considerations include making sure its loading times are kept to a minimum, for example, and performing keyword research to tailor your posts to match what people are searching for.
+General considerations include making sure its loading times are kept to a minimum, for example, and performing keyword research to tailor your posts to match people’s search queries.

-To help you get a head-start on optimizing your content in the new year, we’re now going to take a look at some of the SEO trends that will be worth paying attention to in 2019.
-We’ll also give you some tips on how to adapt your content and strategy to take advantage of those trends.
+To help you get a head-start on optimizing your content, we’re now going to take a look at some of the SEO trends that will be worth paying attention to in 2021.
+We’ll also give you some tips on adapting your content and strategy to take advantage of those trends.
 Let’s jump right in!

 1. Prepare Your Site for Voice Search

 Voice search has already nestled comfortably into many people’s lives.
 Perhaps you use Apple’s Siri, Amazon’s Echo, or Google’s Assistant, just to name three examples.
-As this technology becomes more prevalent so to will the need to consider how voice search will affect your SEO efforts.
+As this technology becomes more prevalent, you’ll need to consider how voice search will affect your SEO efforts.=

-The main difference between typical SEO strategies and optimizing for voice search involves using more ‘natural’ phrasing.
-After all, text searches usually involve stilted, compressed phrases like “best blog hosting 2018.”
+The main difference between typical SEO strategies and optimizing for voice search involves using more “natural phrasing.”
+After all, text searches usually involve stilted, compressed phrases like “best blog hosting 2019.”
 However, if you were to use your voice to search for the same information, you’d probably say something like: “What is the best hosting for blogs this year?”

 Do you notice how the second phrase is both more natural and considerably longer?
 This means you’ll also want to consider optimizing your content for long-tail keywords to a greater degree.
 Since the ultimate goal is to use keywords people are likely to search for, this might actually make your job easier, as you won’t need to jam cumbersome key phrases into your content.

 Optimizing your site for performance is something we’ve discussed in several previous posts.
 However, the importance of this step bears repeating.
-Loading times will undoubtedly remain a huge consideration in 2019, especially when it comes to improving your site’s rankings.
+Loading times will undoubtedly remain a huge consideration in 2021, especially when improving your site’s rankings.

-This issue became even more pressing in 2018, as Google announced it would begin factoring in page speed for mobile devices.
-This is due to the growing popularity of mobile browsing, and means that keeping load times short is now a primary concern for all website owners.
+The issue of load times came to the forefront in 2018, when Google announced it would begin factoring in page speed for mobile devices.
+This was due to the growing popularity of mobile browsing.
+Since then, keeping load times short has been a primary concern for all website owners.

 Google already uses AI extensively, thanks to its RankBrain system.
 This is a bot that uses machine learning to continuously improve Google’s search results.
 It finds patterns and context in millions of pages, which the search engine can then use to return more relevant results for specific queries.